Tutorial on Variational Autoencoders: Variational Autoencoders

 However, there is another place where a regularization parameter can come from.
-Recall that $P(X|z)\sim\mathcal{N}(f(z),\sigma^2 * I)$: therefore, changing this $\sigma$ will change $P(X|z)$ without affecting $\mathcal{D}[Q(z|X)\|P(z)]$.
-In more detail, $\log P(X|z)=C-\frac{1}{2}\|X-f(z)\|^{2}/\sigma^2$, where $C$ is a constant that does not depend on $f$, and can thus be ignored during optimization.
-Thus, $\sigma$ can be treated as a weighting factor between the two terms of the r.h.s. of Equation~\ref{eq:variational}.
+Recall that a good choice for the output distribution for continuous data is $P(X|z)\sim\mathcal{N}(f(z),\sigma^2 * I)$ for some $\sigma$ we supply.
+Therefore, $\log P(X|z)=C-\frac{1}{2}\|X-f(z)\|^{2}/\sigma^2$ (where $C$ is a constant that does not depend on $f$, and can be ignored during optimization).
+When we write the full optimization objective, $\sigma$ appears in the second term on the r.h.s. of Equation~\ref{eq:variational}, but not the first; in this sense, the $\sigma$ we choose behaves like a $\lambda$ controlling the weighting of the two terms.
 Note, however, that the existence of this parameter relies on our choice of the distribution of $X$ given $z$.
 If $X$ is binary and we use a Bernoulli output model, then this regularization parameter disappears, and the only way to bring it back is to use hacks like replicating the dimensions of $X$.
 From an information theory standpoint, this makes sense: when $X$ is binary, we can actually count the number of bits that are required to encode $X$, and both terms on the right hand side of Equation~\ref{eq:variational} are using the same units to count these bits.
 However, when $X$ is continuous, each sample contains infinite information.
 Our choice of $\sigma$ determines how accurately we expect the model to reconstruct $X$, which is necessary so that the information content can become finite.